aaronibrahim/hey-coworker/README.md

 ## Why did I do this?

-I don't always communicate my needs clearly or kindly, especially in the throes of project delivery&emdash;I amm only human, after all.
+I don't always communicate my needs clearly or kindly, especially in the throes of project delivery—I am only human, after all.
 This is my attempt at expressing my thinking on productivity collegially.

 ## Communication